-An experiment gone horribly awry: US researchers helped to infect Guatemalans with syphilis to study diseaseNovember 15th, 2012 in Other /
+An experiment gone horribly awry: US researchers helped to infect Guatemalans with syphilis to study diseaseNovember 15th, 2012 by Alvin Powell in Other /

 In the late 1940s, U.S. researchers used Guatemalan prisoners, mental patients, and soldiers as laboratory animals, infecting them with syphilis without their knowledge in order to test new treatments for the disease.

 The experiments, which came to an end with the development elsewhere of penicillin as a treatment, remained secret until several years ago, when a Wellesley College researcher stumbled upon them while looking into similar cases involving poor African-American men in Tuskegee, Ala.

 When news of the experiments came to light in 2010, it sparked an international uproar, claiming headlines and prompting apologies from U.S. Secretary of State Hillary Clinton and Secretary of Health and Human Services Kathleen Sebelius.
 The news also led to a phone call from President Barack Obama to Guatemalan President Alvaro Colom, who called the experiments "a crime against humanity."

 On Tuesday, a Harvard Law School panel discussed the case, highlighting options for reparations and warning against thinking that something similar can't happen again.
 In fact, one panelist said, new laws in the wake of the 9/11 terrorist attacks, the subsequent anthrax attacks, and global disease outbreaks like H1N1, which were designed to increase protections against liability for disease researchers, could be used to protect those who engage in experiments similar to those in Tuskegee and Guatemala today.

 "While we like to think we've learned our lessons from Tuskegee and Guatemala, I'm not sure we have," said Wendy Parmet, a professor and associate dean at Northeastern University's School of Law.